D2KLab/llm_persona_ontology/README.md

-# LLM Persona Ontology v0.2.0
+# LLM Persona Ontology

-This package contains a remade OWL ontology for LLM Personas and separate SKOS vocabularies for controlled terms.
+The LLM Persona Ontology provides a structured model for representing personas used to guide, configure, describe, or evaluate LLM-based agents and roles.
+It organises persona information around the identity and behaviour pillars.

 ## Design choices